- About us

 The Rubinstein Competition also fosters Israeli music.
 Since its inception, the contest has commissioned, financed and published 21 works by the following Israeli composers:

-Haim Alexander, Shulamit Ran, Jacob Gilboa, Ami Maayani, Oedon Partos, Jan Radzynski, Ron Weidberg, Moshe Zorman, Joseph Dorfman, Noam Sheriff, Zvi Avni, Mark Kopytman, Gil Shohat, Eliezer Elper, Ben-Zion Orgad, Oded Zehavi, Josef Bardanashvili, Menachem Wiesenberg, Aviya Kopelman, Ella Sheriff and Benjamin Yusupov.
+Haim Alexander, Shulamit Ran, Jacob Gilboa, Ami Maayani, Oedon Partos, Jan Radzynski, Ron Weidberg, Moshe Zorman, Joseph Dorfman, Noam Sheriff, Zvi Avni, Mark Kopytman, Gil Shohat, Eliezer Elper, Ben-Zion Orgad, Oded Zehavi, Josef Bardanashvili, Menachem Wiesenberg, Aviya Kopelman, Ella Milch-Sheriff and Benjamin Yusupov.

 The only exception was the 13th Competition, where it was decided to honor two deceased, prominent Israeli composers, whose works were never performed in previous Arthur Rubinstein Competitions: Paul Ben Haim (1897–1984) and Josef Tal (1910–2008).